 Look: I’m no 100 mile ultra expert.

 Hell, to this day, I still hesitate to even call myself an ultra-runner.
-Despite the fact that this month marks the three year anniversary of my first ultra marathon, and I’ve run over a dozen ultra distance races since (the majority being 50-100 miles long) I still sometimes feel like it’s a fluke.
+Despite the fact that this month marks the four year anniversary of my first ultra marathon, despite two – 100 mile buckles, and despite the fact that I’ve run over two dozen ultra distance races since (the majority being 50-100 miles long) I still sometimes feel like it’s a fluke.
 There’s no way I’m one of “those” people, capable of such incredible feats, of covering “I don’t even like to drive that far” distances on foot.

 Yet here I am.